 Further, she says that when we keep saying we are fine we are denying what we truly want.
-When you tell others that your depressing situation is fine means you reinforce the fact that you are fine not having that thing which will make life more meaningful and joyful.
+When you tell others that your depressing situation is fine means you reinforce the fact that you are fine not having that thing that will make life more meaningful and joyful.

 Changing The Narrative of Codependency

 Adult survivors need to overcome their co-dependency issues if they want to change the narrative of their past.
 This is not an easy endeavor.
-For those of us have grown up being nobodies, suppressing our feelings, needs and even health so as to not upset our caregivers, it is an uphill task getting in touch with our true selves.
+For those of us who have grown up being nobodies, suppressing our feelings, needs, and even health so as to not upset our caregivers, it is an uphill task getting in touch with our true selves.

-I constantly need to take steps to prevent my mind sliding into depression and hopelessness.
+I constantly need to take steps to prevent my mind from sliding into depression and hopelessness.
 Even before I get out of bed, I put on my headphones and listen to uplifting guided meditation and positive affirmations.
 I spend a few minutes saying prayers that are grounding and inspiring.
 These are the vitamin pills I need to take to keep myself mentally strong and positive.

 Initially, I was filled with insecurities about my value, my goodness.
 Without a doubt, overcoming my negative self-denial was learning to start putting myself first.
 It can be frightening and difficult.
 You are constantly filled with the dread of rejection.
 Nevertheless, you have to push on, you need to fake it till you feel it.
 Don’t let self-doubt creep in.
-Listen to inspiring talks, read uplifting memoirs.
+Listen to inspiring talks, and read uplifting memoirs.